 “Personal Branding” is certainly the BUZZ phrase lately.
-A personal brand is a combination of skills, expertise, and personality and how you present them on different platforms is important.
-For entrepreneurs, a personal brand is everything, but how do you know if you’re doing enough?
+A personal brand is a set of talents, experience and personality and how you present them across multiple platforms is important.
+For business owners, a personal brand is key, so take a look at how to focus on yours!

-Here are a few ways that you can boost your personal brand.
+Here are a few ways that you can boost your personal brand and get recognized.

 Be Specific when considering WHO you want to work with

 When I first started my photography business, I photographed anyone and everyone.
 But, over time I realized I didn’t enjoy working with EVERYONE.
 I found that I had to get SMALLER to get bigger, and how important it is to target the RIGHT audience for me.
 As time went on that I am an introvert.
 Every year I get older, that introvert personality becomes more and more clear to me.
 So, I decided to photograph ONE person at a time.
 My clients have changed from large groups (i.e. weddings, events and families) to INDIVIDUALS like a high school senior, dater or business person.
 I also figured out the people that “buy ME” are often those whom I am most like.
 Those in my demographic and age group.
 So I focus primarily on photographing women over 50.